jciolfi/jciolfi.github.io/README.md

 # About Me
 Hi, I'm John.
-I attended Northeastern University to get a BS in Computer Science & Mathematics, and I have continued my studies to pursue a MS in Computer Science.
+I attended Northeastern University to get a BS in Computer Science & Mathematics, and I have continued my studies at Northeastern University to pursue a MS in Computer Science.
 Some areas of focus include backend API development, privacy & security, and computer networks.

 <br>